GnrySgtSkitlz/BAUXERTest/readme.md

 The test and it's content is not a direct reflection of the work that will be undertaken at Bauer Media but is aimed as a technical screen to see how candidates solve problems.

 There are no enforced frameworks or tools that *have* to be used.
-With the idea being that candidates are to use whatever feels most comfortable.
+With the idea being that candidates are free to use whatever feels most comfortable.

 When you have completed the task please zip up the entire solution, including the git folder to demonstrate check-in history, and return it to the recruitment agent.